-Ben Garner over at Strategyzer has a few ideas about cost-effective ways to do this.
-Brochures, data sheets, and UI mockups, for example, are tangible and can be put in front of users right away.
+Ben Garner at Strategyzer shares cost-effective ways using brochures, datasheets, and UI mockups, which are tangible and can be put in front of users right away.

-Prototypes of an idea are another good way to go, because they effectively capture the vision of your product’s future.
-Prototypes are most useful when users can get a sense of how much it will serve their needs.
+Prototypes are another good way to go, because they effectively capture the vision of your product’s future and how it will serve customers’ needs.

-If you aim to test for functionality, you only need to build enough to deliver an outcome that users can respond to.
+If aiming to test for functionality, you only need to build enough to deliver an outcome that users can respond to.
 If you aim to test your product’s “fit and finish,” then you may need to build the product closer to its final intended design.
-It’s up to you.
-Ultimately, the goal is to build something to put in front of users that you can start collecting learnings from right away.
+Ultimately, the goal is to build something to put in front of users to start collecting learnings right away.

 Measure your product feedback

-So you have something built.
-Now it’s time to see if customers love it as much as you hope.
+Now it’s time to see if customers love what you’ve built as much as you hope.
 Here are the best ways to collect customer feedback and begin your feedback loop:

-Customer interviews aren’t outdated.
-They are invaluable to product teams when it comes to learning about user needs, problems, pain points, desired solutions, and other feedback.
+Customer interviews are invaluable for product teams to learn about user needs, problems, pain points, desired solutions, and other feedback.

-There are many different types of customer interviews, including customer validation interviews, persona development interviews, usability studies, and more.
-The real value of these interviews lie in the complexity of the feedback you’ll receive.
-It goes a step deeper any other type of customer feedback.
+There are many different types of customer interviews, including customer validation interviews, persona development interviews, and usability studies.
+The real value of these interviews lies in the complexity of the feedback you’ll receive, going a step deeper than any other type of customer feedback.

-Customer surveys are an important part of every product feedback loop — especially because the majority of them are conducted either inside the product or soon after using it.
+Customer surveys are an important part of every product feedback loop — especially because most are conducted either inside the product or soon after users begin using it.

 What are the pros and cons of customer surveys?

-Here are three of the best user surveys you should consider using as part of your product feedback loop:
+Here are three of the best user surveys for your product feedback loop:

 NPS survey: Measure customer loyalty

-The Net-Promoter Score, which is the most popular survey type, measures your customers’ loyalty to your product.
+The Net-Promoter Score, the most popular survey type, measures your customers’ loyalty to your product.
 Here’s an example from Unbounce:

 - Promoters: People who answered with 9-10.
 Promoters will very likely refer your product to a friend or colleague.